Iyobinte Pusthakam: Plot

 The film starts with the message "The aged aren't always wise, nor do the elderly always understand justice" (Job 32:9).
-The story is narrated by the communist leader, and is set in 1900 in Munnar during the British Raj.
+The story is narrated by a communist leader, and is set in 1900 in Munnar during the British Raj.
 Harrison is a British businessman who comes to Munnar to cultivate tea.
 He finds an able boy amidst his workers and names him 'Iyob'.
 Harrison holds Iyob close and helps him marry Annamma.
 Harrison's wife leaves him and returns to England; later he sees Kazhali and becomes interested in her.
 When Harrison finds out Kazhali's relation with Thacho, one of his servants, he orders Iyob to kill Thacho.
 Iyob corners Thacho and is about to kill him when Thacho jumps off the cliff and dies.
 Afterwards, Harrison takes Kazhali as his mistress and she becomes pregnant.
 During the First World War, Harrison's business is affected and he leaves for Britain but dies on the way to Cochin, not even setting sail.
 Knowing this, Iyob throws Kazhali out of the house, simultaneously beating her, and takes over all assets of Harrison by using the power of attorney given by Harrison.

 Annamma, without her husband's knowledge, meets Kazhali, who now has a daughter, Martha, regularly talking with her, and she also takes her youngest son, Aloshy.
 Aloshy and Martha become good friends and fall in love right from their childhood.
 However, Annamma falls ill and dies.
 She is greatly mourned by all, including Kazhali and her daughter, Martha; both look on the funeral from afar.

 Iyob has three sons Dimitri, Ivan and Aloshy.
 Dimitri and Ivan are ruthless like Iyob whereas Aloshy is kind and compassionate like his mother.
 His two closest friends are Chemban and Martha.
 Chemban's parents are killed in their house by a fire set by Aloshy's family because of their illness.
 Aloshy leaves the house as a child after seeing his brothers rape and kill a girl who was a servant there.
 He runs away to Cochin and stays there.
 After some years Aloshy joins the Royal Indian Navy as an officer where he took part in many battles.
 After the Royal Indian Navy mutiny of 1946 he returns to his father and brothers in Munnar, but is upset by the wrongdoings of his father and brothers.
 He reunites with both Martha and Chemban, rescuing the latter and his wife from a beating by his brothers' henchmen.
 Chemban and his family leave to be safe.
 Martha and Aloshy become close again after they escape from a rampaging elephant.
 They fall in love.